coder-2011/MyProjects/README.md

 # OTPSystem
-These are bassically all the cool python projects that I have!
+These are basically all the cool python projects that I have!